-Heidi Mok Bio Projects
+Heidi Mok Past Projects

 ← All Projects

-• Q1-Q2 2025
+Product Design | Q1-Q2 2025

 Backstory

 Automated industrial robots assist with repetitive and heavy lifting tasks such as the palletizing and depalletizing of items or picking small individual items from bins to other containers.
-For many factory and logistics warehouses, there are long-term challenges finding and retaining labor so the ability to configure any industrial equipment for autonomous operations for a variety of use cases has a big advantage to traditional robot systems.
+For many factory and logistics warehouses, there are long-term challenges finding and retaining labour so the ability to configure any industrial equipment for autonomous operations for a variety of use cases has a big advantage to traditional robot systems.

 target